LB Learning …

 Bucktown School on Norwood Avenue, 1930s.
 Built in 1840 by George Northam.

 Liberty Street School, 1940s.
-Established as a “colored school” in 1884, under pressure from the local NACCP the city school board integrated the school in April 1947.
+Established as a “colored school” in 1903, under pressure from the local NACCP the city school board integrated the school in April 1947.
+The school cost was $76,000.

 New Gregory School on Monmouth Avenue.
 Opened in 2007, the school cost $24 million.

 Old Gregory School at Seventh and Joline Avenues.
-Opened in 1924 and named for Christopher Gregory, a city Superintendent of Schools for 32 years (1889-1921).
+The eight-room brick school opened in 1924 — named for Christopher Gregory, a city Superintendent of Schools for 32 years (1889-1921).

 Gregory School, 1940s.
 Today it’s a senior citizen apartment complex.